 Choosing a mirrorless camera depends on multiple factors, including your budget, experience, and specifications.

-I recommend assessing your needs and abilities before picking an item on this list; however, irrespective of the option you choose, the experience will be worthwhile.
+I recommend assessing your needs and abilities before picking an item on this list.

-When paired with one of the best memory cards for photographers you can’t go wrong!
+And when paired with one of the best Sony flashes you can’t go wrong!

 DISCLOSURE: I may earn a small commission from some of the links above.
 For the benefit of the doubt, please assume all links might be affiliate links.
 As an Amazon Associate I earn from qualifying purchases.